-Dual fuel ranges have drier, more precise heat for better baking.
+Dual fuel ranges have more precise heat and are better baking.
+Gas is better for roasting.

-However, gas is a moister heat better for roasting meats.
-With its direct, intense heat, the infrared broiler is also far better than an electric broiler in an all-gas range.
+The infrared broiler is also far better than an electric broiler in an all-gas range with direct, intense heat.

 Thermador Pro Grand 60-Inch Pro Range with Griddle

 Griddle options are available with all brands.
 In a 60" range, they would be available in a 12" wide or a 24" double griddle.

 There are three different energy sources for a griddle - gas, gas infrared, or electric.
 For example, in the Wolf pro-range, the griddle has an infrared gas burner component beneath it, offering 15,000 BTUs of power.